For the purposes of this chapter, the following definitions shall apply:

 (E) "Respiratory hygiene" is an element of standard precautions that requires the licensee or certificate holder to engage in source control practices to control the spread of respiratory infection, including but not limited to:

-(1) Covering coughs or sneezes and promptly disposing of used tissues;
+(1) Covering coughs or sneezes, promptly disposing of used tissues, and performing hand hygiene;

 (2) Source control measures, including but not limited to using masks on a coughing patient when tolerated and appropriate; or

 (3) Spatial separation of patients and other persons with respiratory infections in common waiting areas when possible.

 (F) "Universal and standard precautions" are infection prevention practices that apply to all patients, regardless of suspected or confirmed infection status, in any setting in which healthcare is delivered, and include but are not limited to the following:

 (1) Practices used to mitigate exposure to disease-causing agents when exposure-prone activity occurs;